Few Asylum-Seekers Winning Cases Under 'Remain In Mexico' Program

 "They are kidnapped.
 They are attacked.
 They are raped," said Rebecca Gendelman, an advocate with Human Rights First.
 The nonprofit organization has documented more than 600 violent crimes against migrants in the Remain in Mexico program, including at least one murder.

 Thousands of asylum-seekers aren't showing up for court.
 Immigrant advocates say some have been kidnapped.
 Others are so scared they've gone home.
-Gendelman describes one hearing she observed in San Antonio, where a migrant from Honduras told the judge she'd already been kidnapped once, and begged him to deport her.
+Gendelman describes one hearing she observed in San Antonio, where a migrant from Honduras told the judge she had already been kidnapped once and begged him to deport her.

 The second reason it's so hard to get asylum under Remain in Mexico has to do with judges.
 The program funnels these asylum cases to some of the toughest judges in the country.
 Immigration courts near the border grant far fewer asylum claims than other courts, such as San Francisco or New York.